Museum of Contemporary Art Arlington

-The Museum of Contemporary Art Arlington (MOCA Arlington), formerly the Arlington Arts Center (AAC), is a 501(c)(3) nonprofit contemporary art museum and visual arts center based in Arlington, Virginia, and established in 1974.
+The Museum of Contemporary Art Arlington (MOCA Arlington) is a non-collecting contemporary art museum and visual arts center in the Virginia Square neighborhood of Arlington County, Virginia, established in 1974.

-Housed since 1976 in the historic Maury School (formerly the Clarendon School), it presents artworks from regional artists in the mid-Atlantic states.
-The museum is composed of exhibitions, educational programs and subsidized studio spaces and wants to increase awareness and appreciation of, and involvement in, the visual arts in Arlington County VA and the region.
-At 17,000 square feet, the facility includes 9 exhibitions galleries, working studios for 12 artists and 2 classrooms and is one of the largest non-federal venues for contemporary art in the Washington metropolitan area.
-The nonprofit rebranded the center as MOCA Arlington in September 2022.
+Housed since 1976 in the historic Maury School (formerly the Clarendon School), it presents artwork by regional artists in the Mid-Atlantic.
+The museum hosts exhibitions, educational programs and subsidized studio spaces, and seeks to increase awareness, appreciation of, and involvement in the visual arts in Arlington County and the Washington metropolitan area.
+At 17,000 square feet, the facility includes nine exhibition galleries, working studios for twelve artists and two classrooms, and is one of the largest non-federal venues for contemporary art in the Capital Region.
+Formerly the Arlington Arts Center (AAC), the center rebranded as MOCA Arlington in September 2022.

 Exhibitions

 MOCA Arlington organizes around 12 exhibitions a year.
 Exhibition proposals are announced and submissions are reviewed by the exhibitions committee, which includes notable artists, critics, curators, and collectors.
-After the selection of those artists, solos, juried and curated exhibitions are planned, resulting in a sampler of exceptional, cutting edge art in a variety of media.
+After the selection of those artists, solos, juried and curated exhibitions are planned, resulting in a sampler of art in a variety of media.
 The museum also exhibits themed shows, usually twice per year.
-These shows are cutting edge and usually grab the attention of local arts publication writers and arts bloggers.
+These shows usually grab the attention of local arts publication writers and arts bloggers.
 The Washington Post, Pink Line Project and DCist usually cover the shows.
 Themed shows are generally accompanied by programming that helps explain the exhibition (sometimes they can be really theoretical) and gives the artist’s perspective to the audience.